-Girls who study Music at AS and A2 level at Habs have a real mix of subject profiles.
+Girls who study Music at A level at Habs have a real mix of subject profiles.

 The skills that you will need and develop at this level include the ability to recognise and describe the key features of a piece of music.
-This may be done aurally or written down.
 You need to make connections and comparisons between different genres or styles of Music.
-In written work you should develop skills in using information to back up a point that you are making whilst understanding the social and historical context of pieces.
-You will find that the links between the different sections of the course are very strong and you will soon be using skills across unit boundaries.
+In written work you should develop skills in using information to back up a point that you are making whilst understanding the wider social and historical context of pieces.
+You will find that the links between the different sections of the course are very strong and you will soon be using skills across the elements.

-It is possible to study Music at AS and A2 without having taken GCSE if you have a suitably advanced performance and theoretical background.
-Girls taking Music will normally be confident performers involved in musical activities in School.
+It is possible to study Music at A level without having taken GCSE Music if you have a suitably advanced performance and theoretical background.
+Girls taking Music will usually be confident performers involved in musical activities in School.